HGH Improves Memory In Stroke Victims Study Shows

 Researchers from the University of Newcastle have made a breakthrough discovery in this field thus supporting the evidence from foreign researchers.

-Associate Professor Rohan Walker from the University of Newcastle and Hunter Medical Research Institute has stated “A number of groups in the United States had started to show that growth hormone was very effective in promoting cognitive function in patients that had suffered a traumatic brain injury – things like a bomb blast or a blunt force trauma to the head.”
+Associate Professor Rohan Walker from the University of Newcastle and Hunter Medical Research Institute has stated: “A number of groups in the United States had started to show that growth hormone was very effective in promoting cognitive function in patients that had suffered a traumatic brain injury – things like a bomb blast or a blunt force trauma to the head.”

 Walker has said, “We see better blood vessel formation, we see better neuronal growth, we see the connection points between neurons are enhanced.
 So together we’ve been able to demonstrate both the fabric of the brain is fundamentally improved as a function of growth hormone and also that this has direct functional consequences from improvement in learning and memory,”

-Because the drug has already been made available in many synthetic forms in the market for children with growth deficiencies and has also been approved by FDA as being safe, moving the clinic trial forward is relatively easy.
+Because the drug has already been made available in many synthetic forms in the market for children with growth deficiencies and has also been approved by the FDA as being safe, moving the clinic trial forward is relatively easy.
 Fellow Researcher Dr. Lin Kooi Ong said, “It has huge potential to go on to clinical trials.”

-However, in order to move the research forward, substantial funds have to be collected first.
+However, to move the research forward, substantial funds have to be collected first.
 With many volunteers more than happy to participate in the trial, funding is the only hurdle.
 Rachael Peak, 38, a scientist and stroke victim has said she is willing to happily volunteer in a human trial of the growth hormone.

 For Peak, the biggest challenge has been memory recall after suffering from a stroke at the young age of 20.
 She has personally experienced difficulty in simple daily tasks such as brushing her teeth.
 There are many more similar stroke victims willing to go to any lengths for even the slightest improvement in their condition.